alexktong/gas-stockwatchlistalert/README.md

 # Objective
-Emails addressee with daily statistics of stocks on a watchlist.
+Emails addressee with daily statistics of stocks on a watchlist on weekdays only.

 Current defined metrics are are "Top 5 Daily Losers", "Top 5 Daily Risers" and "% From 52-Week Low".